 Select the payment type (credit card or e-check) from the dropdown menu.

-Once directed to the appropriate check or card entry page, enter your credit card or banking information.
+Once directed to the appropriate check or card entry page, enter the credit card or banking information.
 DO NOT enter dashes when entering a credit card number.

 Click Submit and wait to view the confirmation screen indicating your payment has been approved by Verisign.
 When using more than one credit card, you will need to click Make Another Credit Card Payment which will return you to the first screen of this process.
 DO NOT use your browser's Back button to return to this screen.